ssmirr/appdev-chapters/meteorologist-intro-to-apis.md

 > **Note:** To scroll through long output in `rails console`, you can use <kbd>return</kbd> to scroll one line at a time, <kbd>Space</kbd> to scroll one page at a time, or <kbd>Q</kbd> to just get back to the prompt to enter a new Ruby expression.

 What just happened?
-We `open`ed the page at the location in `url`, and the return value was the HTTP response.
-The HTTP response is actually a complicated object, with headers and status codes and other things we haven't talked about yet.

-All we really want is the body of the response, the stuff that shows up in the browser window, so we used the `.read` method to pull that out.
+We `open`ed the page at the location in `url`, and the return value was an instance of the `StringIO` class, which represents the file.
+All we really want is the body of the file, the stuff that shows up in the browser window, so we used the `.read` method to pull that out as an instance of `String`.
 However, we just dropped that string on the ground; let's instead store the result in a variable called `raw_data`:

 ```ruby
 raw_data = open(url).read